-In her new book – A Beginner’s Guide to Being Mental – campaigner and writer Natasha Devon explores an A to Z of mental health in the modern world – from Anxiety, to Zero F**ks Given.
-In this extract, Natasha examines the reasons we feel anxious and offers advice for how to manage feelings of anxiety in our modern world.
+In her book, A Beginner’s Guide to Being Mental, campaigner and writer Natasha Devon explores an A to Z of mental health – from Anxiety to Zero F**ks Given.
+In this extract, Natasha examines the reasons we feel anxious and offers advice on how to manage feelings of anxiety in our modern world.

 A is for Anxiety